OTs-38 Stechkin silent revolver: Design

 The effective range of fire for the OTs-38 Stechkin is 50 m.
-The fired cases are kept in the cylinder, thus ensuring the absence of sound of ejected cases.
 The cartridge employs a captive piston, creating a gas seal, so there is no flash or loud report upon discharge.

 As the cartridge is rimless, the cylinder is fed via full moon clips.
 The SP-4 cartridges emit no report or flame because the propellant gases are retained in the case.
 The OTs-38 revolver is claimed to be effectively silent, as the sound level of the live and dry firing is practically identical.

 S&W QSPR

-This system is virtually identical to that employed by the Quiet Special Purpose Revolver (QSPR) a variant of the commercially available Smith & Wesson Model 29 .44 Magnum revolvers, rebuilt to fire specially manufactured dedicated integrally silenced ammunition:
+This system is virtually identical to that employed by the Quiet Special Purpose Revolver (QSPR) a variant of the commercially available Smith & Wesson Model 29 .44 Magnum revolvers, rebuilt to fire specially manufactured dedicated integrally silenced ammunition.

 Early prototypes had very short smooth-bore barrels with 0.40 inch (10 mm) bore and matching chambers, but later versions have longer barrels of up to four inches (100 mm).
 QSPR ammunition (which pioneered the captive piston propellant gas containment system) ejected fifteen tungsten balls from the special cartridges, weighing 7.5 grain (0.5 grams) each, exiting at a muzzle velocity of around 730 fps (222ms) for a muzzle energy of roughly 135 ft-lbs (185J).